Pyde: A Post-Quantum, MEV-Resistant Layer 1 with Mysticeti-style Consensus

 This document is the technical specification of the post-pivot design.
 The engineering between specification and mainnet is the work ahead, in execution order:

-2. Performance harness build-out.
-Multi-region production-realistic infrastructure; workload generators for the four target tx-mixes; chaos / failure injection; soak schedule.
+- Performance harness build-out.
+Multi-region production-realistic infrastructure; workload generators for the four target tx-mixes; chaos / failure injection; soak-test schedule.
 Pre-mainnet test slate is mandatory before any external TPS claim.

-4. Incentivized testnet.
-Reference dApps (DEX, lending market, NFT marketplace); fully-funded bug bounty at mainnet-tier scale; multi-month soak; remediate community-found issues before launch.
+otigendeveloper toolchain.
+Remediate all critical and high findings; re-audit the remediation.
+The wasmtime runtime itself is a vetted production dependency from the Bytecode Alliance and is not separately audited. - Incentivized testnet.
+Reference dApps (DEX, lending market, NFT marketplace); fully-funded bug bounty at mainnet-tier scale; a multi-month soak test; remediate community-found issues before launch.

 19. Conclusion